supernginx/flowplayer-plugins/flash/rtmp/trunk/README.txt

 - Issue #338 don't set clip currentTime when dynamic stream switching.
 - Issue #355, setup targeted options for Flash 10.1 to provide support for 10.0
 - Issue #351, connectionArgs are not passed to RTMPT connections
+- #363 when pausing on startup some clips require seekableOnBegin enabled or else the scrubbar is disabled.

 3.2.3
 -----